magnate3/raspberry-pi-os-qemu/docs/lesson02/rpi-os.md

 The kernel itself usually works at EL1.
 While running at this exception level CPU gets access to the registers that allows configuring MMU as well as some system registers.

-**Aside**: this lab is NOT going to use EL 2 or EL 3, but I just want to briefly describe them so you can get an idea why they are needed.
+**About EL2/3**: this lab is NOT going to use EL 2 or EL 3, but I just want to briefly describe them so you can get an idea why they are needed.

 EL2 is used in a scenario when we are using a hypervisor.
 In this case hypervisor runs at EL2 and guest OSes run at EL1.
 This allows the hypervisor to isolate guest OSes in a similar way how OS isolates user processes.